amateurcat/AMD_demo/README.md

 sampler.py:
-Wrapper functions to run MD sampling, and QM calculations after getting new structures Using ASE package to run MD with pre-trained ANI potential Using ORCA5 to run QM calculation
+Wrapper functions to run MD sampling, and QM calculations after getting new structures Using ASE package to run MD with pre-trained ANI potential Using PySCF to run QM calculation

 trainer.py:
 Function to train the model once new structures are generated during each AL epoch